Mandaean priest: Priests

 Priests have lineages based on the succession of ganzibria priests who had initiated them.
 Priestly lineages, which are distinct from birth lineages, are typically recorded in the colophons of many Mandaean texts.
 The position is not hereditary, and any yalufa (yalupa), or Mandaean male who is highly knowledgeable about religious matters, is eligible to become a priest.

 Traditionally, any ganzeḇrā who baptizes seven or more ganzeḇrānā may qualify for the office of rišama.
-The current rišama of the Mandaean community in Iraq is Sattar Jabbar Hilo al-Zahrony.
+The current rišama of the Mandaean community in Iraq is Sattar Jabbar Hilow al-Zahrony.
 In Australia, the rišama of the Mandaean community is Salah Choheili.

 A shganda (šganda) or ashganda (ašganda) is a ritual assistant who helps priests with ritual duties.
 Prior to ordination, many priests have typically served as shganda as young men, although this is not a requirement.

 History

+Zazai of Gawazta, who was active during the 270s AD during the reign of Sasanian Emperor Bahram I, is widely considered to be one of the first Mandaean priests.
+During the Muslim conquests of the 630s, the Mandaean priest Anush bar Danqa, led a delegation before the Muslim authorities to have the Mandaeans recognized as a People of the Book.

 The contemporary Mandaean priesthood can trace its immediate origins to the first half of the 19th century.
 In 1831, a cholera pandemic in Shushtar, Iran devastated the region and eliminated all of the Mandaean religious leaders there.
 Two of the surviving acolytes (šgandia), Yahia Bihram and Ram Zihrun, reestablished the Mandaean priesthood in Suq esh-Shuyuk on the basis of their own training and the texts that were available to them.

-Although Mandaean priests have been exclusively male since the 1900s, Buckley (2010) presents evidence that there had historically been Mandaean priests who were women.
+Although Mandaean priests have been exclusively male since the 1900s, Buckley (2010) presents evidence that there had historically been Mandaean priests who were women, including Bibia Mudalal (the wife of Ram Zihrun during the 19th century) and Shlama beth Qidra (Šlama, daughter of Qidra, from the 3rd century AD).